0snap/zeek-cluster/README.md

 This repo provides a docker wrapper around Zeek that allows for a containerized Zeek IDS cluster.

+The base image is a raw Zeek IDS installation with `python3`, `librocksdb` for broker support and geo data available inside the container: [fixel/zeek](https://cloud.docker.com/repository/docker/fixel/zeek)

 ## Internals and setup

 Zeek uses ssh to manage the nodes.
 The manager node needs to ssh into all slave nodes it wants to manage.
 Therefore: